 The earth gets warmer and warmer.
-For the time now, it is a stated fact.
+For the time being, it is a stated fact.
 As one of the significant factors for global warming, we consider the greenhouse effects.
 Several substances radiating from the earth’s surface stop the earth’s heat in leaving the earth’s atmosphere.
 The long-lasting balance of giving the abundant Sun’s heat away to space is under distortion.
-Carbon dioxide (CO2) is, by far, not only one gas that results in greenhouse effects.
+But carbon dioxide (CO2) is, by far, not the only one gas that results in greenhouse effects.
 The other substances are water vapor (H2O), methane (CH4), nitrous oxide (N2O), and ozone (O3).

 THE INCREASING CO2 LEVELS HAD BEEN CAUSED BY A HUMAN HAND

 The increase in CO2 concentration in the earth atmosphere generated by human industrial activity is considered today, a significant driver of global warming caused by the human hand >>>.
 CO2 emissions that can be contributed to the industrial development of the last 250 years distorted to some extent, the earth’s natural cooling process.
 Combustion of fossil fuels (coal, oil, and gas) in electricity and heat production, as well as in transportation is responsible for 2/3 of global CO2 emissions yearly.